Beacroxx/fakecpu/README.md

 ## Fake CPU Core Count

-This project allows you to simulate a higher number of CPU cores on your Linux system.
+This project allows you to simulate a higher number of CPU cores and a custom CPU frequency on your Linux system.
 It's useful for testing and development purposes when you need to emulate a system with more cores than your physical hardware provides.

 ### Files